hrszpuk/odin-flag/README.md

     flags->free()
 }
 ```
-✨ For more examples, or reference, see the <a href="https://github.com/hrszpuk/odin-flag/blob/main/USER_GUIDE.md">User Guide</a> ✨
+✨ For more examples see the <a href="https://github.com/hrszpuk/odin-flag/blob/main/USER_GUIDE.md">User Guide</a> ✨

 ## Installation
 The recommended way to install odin-flag is to use git submodules.